rubiruchi/SDUWN/README.md

 net.ipv6.conf.lo.disable_ipv6 = 1
 ```

-- **Step 2:** After that run `$ cat /proc/sys/net/ipv6/conf/all/disable_ipv6`
-If it reports ‘1′ means you have disabled IPV6.
-If it reports ‘0‘ then please follow Step 3.

-- **Step 3:** Type command `sudo sysctl -p` you will see this in terminal.
+- **Step 2:** Type command `sudo sysctl -p` you will see this in terminal.
 ```
 net.ipv6.conf.all.disable_ipv6 = 1
 net.ipv6.conf.default.disable_ipv6 = 1
 net.ipv6.conf.lo.disable_ipv6 = 1
 ```

+- **Step 3:** After that run `$ cat /proc/sys/net/ipv6/conf/all/disable_ipv6`
+If it reports ‘1′ means you have disabled IPV6.
+If it reports ‘0‘ then please follow Step 2.

 2.Compile Mininet